Two storey side extensions

 Where proposals deviate from the guidance here, the Council will need to be satisfied that proposals are high quality and not detrimental to neighbourhood amenity.
 Pre-application submission is encouraged.

-7.7 Two storey side extensions
+7.8 Two storey side extensions

 Where planning permission is required, proposals for two storey side extensions may be acceptable.
 However, they must:

 • be set back from the main front building line by at least 0.5m.
+Setbacks should be proportional to the width of the existing property.

 • have a ridge height at least 0.5m lower than the existing house ridge line.